 By whom - e.g. to be delivered by a teaching assistant overseen by a speech and language therapist

 How often . – e.g. 2 hours a week

 How long for - e.g. for 12 weeks

 Why - e.g. to develop their social communication skills

-Your child’s views are usually obtained from the education setting and will also need to have contributed to their EHCP.
+Your child’s views are usually obtained from the education setting and will also need to be included in their EHCP.
 You can read our following article which explains how to involve children in meetings.

 During your EHCP meeting and the 15 days consultation period, you will be asked if you would like a personal budget for your child’s support.

 You can request a personal budget during the EHCP needs assessment or when the EHC plan is reviewed.
 You will have the opportunity to discuss your options with the allocated case coordinator and decide if a personal budget is right for your family.